cife

 A level

-Despite recent criticism in the media, A levels remain the school-leaving qualification of choice by an extremely high margin for most schools and sixth-form students in England, Wales and Northern Ireland.
+A levels remain the school-leaving qualification of choice by an extremely high margin for most schools and sixth-form students in England, Wales and Northern Ireland.
 They are available in the vast majority of UK schools and sixth-form colleges.
 They are also available in some international schools abroad.

 IB